intergalacticfm/obs/README.md

 3. **Only** when working with other resolutions, enable `Rescale Output` and choose `1920x1080`. *
 4. For `Rate Control` choose `CBR` (probably already set to that).
-5. Below that, set a `Bitrate` of `5000 Kpbs`. *
+5. Below that, set a `Bitrate` of `10000 kbps`.
+(10 Mbps) *

 ![OBS Settings Output Recording](images/obs-settings-output-recording.png)

-### 2.2 Output Audio
+### 3.2 Output Audio

 In the `Audio` tab:
-1. Set for all tracks the `Audio Bitrate` to `320`. *
+1. Set for all tracks the `Audio Bitrate` to `256`.

 ![OBS Settings Output Audio](images/obs-settings-output-audio.png)

-### 2.3 Video
+### 3.3 Video

 In the `Video` settings, set all resolutions and frame rates as is desired.

-### 2.4 Alternative settings *
+### 3.4 Alternative settings *

 In case your device cannot cope with these settings, make the following changes to settings indicated with an * under `Recording`:
 * set `Rescale Output` to `1280x720`
-* set `Bitrate` to `3000 Kpbs`
+* set `Bitrate` to `5000 kbps` (5 Mbps)

-If that is still not enough to make it work properly, change also this setting with an * under `Audio`:
-* set `Audio Bitrate` to `192`

-### 2.5 Fixing delay
+### 3.5 Fixing delay

 Choose in the menu `Edit` the menu item called `Advanced Audio Properties`.
 There you can set a positive or negative `Sync Offset` in milliseconds for each audio source.

-### 2.6 Recording, texts, logos, etc.
+### 3.6 Recording, texts, logos, etc.

 Record **without** any logos or text in the video!
 Also, do not make announcements in the audio.

-A recording should be minimally 30 minutes and maximum 60 minutes long.
+A recording by a DJ should be minimally 30 minutes and maximum 60 minutes long.
+A live production ha a maximum of 45 minutes.
 Good to do some proper testing before doing a recording.
 Close other applications and mute notification sounds from your device.
 View your recording before sending it in to double check all went OK.

+To avoid audio clipping, make sure the volume does not go into the red, also for any sound cards in between.
+As a safety precaution, use an independent MP3 recorder to records the audio of your set too. this has prover very useful!

 Use a clapperboard for all cameras to fix their delay with the audio.